Semi Truck Insurance: Providers, Coverage & Costs

-Semi Truck Insurance Costs
+Semi-truck Insurance Costs

-Factors That Impact Semi Truck Insurance Costs
+Factors That Impact Semi-truck Insurance Costs

-Semi truck insurance costs can vary widely because insurers evaluate many factors when they determine premiums.
 As with all small business insurance, how much your truck insurance costs depends on how your insurer weighs these factors:

-- Cargo type: Risks, and therefore premiums, typically are much lower if you’re hauling hay compared to hauling a hazardous material like fuel.
+- Cargo type: Risks, and therefore premiums, typically are much lower if you’re hauling hay compared to hauling a hazardous material, like fuel.

 - Weight of freight: Heavier loads usually translate into higher premiums.